UweHeuer/FinalProjectCapstone/README.md

 # Motivation for the Project
-This project implements the Capstone Project cof the Udacity Full Stack Web Developer Nanodegree program.
+This project implements the Capstone Project of the Udacity Full Stack Web Developer Nanodegree program.
 It implements the Casting Agency specifications.
 The Casting Agency models a company that is responsible for creating movies and managing and assigning actors to those movies.

 # Technology Stack